WhoSoup/factom-p2p/README.md

 ### Round

+Rounds run once every 15 minutes (config: `RoundTime`) and does the following:

+1. Persist current peer endpoints and bans in the peer file (config: `PersistFile`)
-Rounds run once every 15 minutes (config: `RoundTime`).
-It gets a list of peers and if there are more than 30 peers (config: `Drop`), it randomly selects non-special peers to drop to reach 30 peers.
+2. If there are more than 30 peers (config: `Drop`), it randomly selects non-special peers to drop to reach 30 peers.

 ### Replenish

 The goal of Replenish is to reach 32 (config: `Target`) active connections.
 If there are 32 or more connections, Replenish waits.
 Otherwise, it runs once a second.

+Once on startup, if the peer file is less than an hour old (config: `PersistAge`) Replenish will try to re-establish those connections first.
+This improves reconnection speeds after rebooting a node.

 The first step is to pick a list of peers to connect to:
 If there are fewer than 10 (config: `MinReseed`) connections, replenish retrieves the peers from the seed file to connect to.
 Otherwise, it sends a Peer-Request message to a *random* peer in the connection pool.
 If it receives a response within 5 seconds, it will select **one** random peer from the provided list.